Filmmaker Alan Parker to receive top British film accolade

 LONDON Filmmaker Alan Parker will receive one of the highest accolades in the British film industry next month to mark a career of writing, directing and producing that spans over 40 years.

-Parker, whose film credits include "Midnight Express", "Mississippi Burning" and "Evita", follows in the foosteps of Charlie Chaplin, Alfred Hitchcock, Steven Spielberg, and Laurence Olivier in receiving the honour.
+Parker, whose film credits include "Midnight Express", "Mississippi Burning" and "Evita", follows in the footsteps of Charlie Chaplin, Alfred Hitchcock, Steven Spielberg, and Laurence Olivier in receiving the honor.
 U.S. filmmaker Martin Scorsese received the BAFTA Fellowship last year.

 Parker, who was nominated twice for the best director award at the Oscars and knighted in 2002 for services to British film, said he was "enormously flattered" to receive the Fellowship, the highest accolade the BAFTA can give an individual.